 - Next, add the other ingredients and continue to whip.

 This step unites the cold foam ingredients so that the heavy cream and milk don’t get separated.
 But suppose the cold foam won’t whip well or it’s too thick.
 In that case, chill the heavy cream or add more cream to get a thick foam that will sit on top of the cold brew; and if it’s too thick, add more milk.

-Pro tip 1: Use malted chocolate milk powder, as it stabilizes the cold cream and adds the malt flavour.
-And if you want to make your own chocolate malt powder, use Dutch process cocoa powder for a more chocolatey flavour (1).
+Pro tip 1: Use malted chocolate milk powder, as it stabilizes the cold cream and adds the malt flavor.
+And if you want to make your own chocolate malt powder, use Dutch process cocoa powder for a more chocolatey flavor (1).
 Then mix 1 1/2 teaspoons malted milk powder, 1/2 Dutch process cocoa powder, and 1/2 teaspoon sugar.

 Step 4: Combine the Chocolate Cream Cold Brew Ingredients

 Once you have all the layers ready to go, it’s time to combine them.
 Take out a tall glass and fill it with ice.
 Pour your cold brew coffee, add the vanilla syrup, and mix.
 Pour the chocolate cold foam on top, and enjoy.
 Taste the cold chocolate foam Starbucks patiently by drinking it from the rim instead of through a straw.